-Really Big Magnetic Fields
+Big Honking Magnetic Fields

 In addition to ultrahigh densities, another unique aspect of neutron stars is their magnetic fields.
-By a factor of 10^6-10^7 , neutron stars have the strongest magnetic fields in the known universe.
+By a factor of at least 10^4 , and possibly 10^7 , neutron stars have the strongest magnetic fields in the known universe.
 The fields can therefore have extremely important effects on matter in ways not approached anywhere else.
-Here we'll concentrate on "ordinary" fields of $\sim 10^{12}$ G. For the so-called "magnetars", the field strengths are believed to extend up to $\sim 10^{15}$ G.
+Here we'll concentrate on "ordinary" fields of $\sim 10^{12}$ G, and will postpone discussion of higher fields to the special lecture on magnetars.